vikas1709/WebDev-Session5/readme.md

 ## Angular as a Templating Engine

-Let's look at using an older (but still quite common and actively maintained) version of Angular as our page templating language.
+Let's return to our look at using an older (but still quite common and actively maintained) version of Angular as our page templating language.

 Remove views and jade in app.js